Papooch/nestjs-cls/README.md

 ```

 > **Please note**: Only use this feature where absolutely necessary.
 Using this technique instead of dependency injection will make it difficult to mock the ClsService and your code will become harder to test.

+# Type safety and type inference

+By default the CLS storage is untyped and allows setting and retrieving any `string` or `symbol` key to the context.
+Some safety can be enforced by using `CONSTANTS` instead of magic strings, but that might not be enough.

+// TODO: Document Typing

 # Security considerations